negrt/Country-GUI-v2/README.md

 * ListBox data binding with TextBoxes

 # More
-The application reads country dataset JSON file, store it into ram using a List<country> object, then inserts the data to a SQL server database.
+The application reads country dataset JSON file, stores it into ram using a List of countries, then inserts the data to a SQL server database.
 The application also has the ability to read other country datasets, via OpenFileDialog obj.
-Before storing the new country dataset file to the database, the database is cleared, via delete statement, and the data is stored to the database.
+Before storing the new country dataset file to the database, the database is cleared, via delete statement, and then the new data is stored in the database.